-We continued south on Victoria Rock Road and then turned right onto the Hyden Norseman Road, a great shortcut when heading east.
+We continued south on Victoria Rock Road and then turned right onto the Hyden Norseman Road, a great shortcut between Perth and Norseman.

 A couple of kilometres along this road is the access track to McDermid Rock.

-Phil departed expedition at McDermid Rock.
+Phil departed the expedition at McDermid Rock.
 He turned left, The Bus crew turned right.

 Burnt bush was a sorry sight.
 The bush had yet to regenerate.
-The seas of green paddocks were a marked contrast to the blackened expanses seen for the last thirty kilometres.
+Many kilometres later the seas of green paddocks were a marked contrast to the blackened expanses seen for the last thirty kilometres.

 Into Hyden.
-Look around Wave Rock, the Breakers and Hippos Yawn before heading to Perth.
+We looked around Wave Rock, the Breakers and Hippos Yawn before heading to Perth.

 Near Corrigin Kim Thorson averted a disaster during his driving stint..
 A tour coach full of pensioners moved out to pass The Bus.
 The driver must have been blind or on drugs because he failed to see the oncoming light truck.
 Kim swung The Bus out to block the path of the tour coach and forced him back onto the left side of the road.
 The oncoming vehicle passed safely, the tour coach overtook us safely and it was back to the humdrum of the trip home.